 16. Sell products with your designs

-This is a perfect way to put your graphic design skill to use.
-You can do it through print-on-demand, where printing occurs after a customer order.
+This is a perfect way to put your graphic design skills to use.
+You can do it through print-on-demand, where printing occurs after a customer orders.

 The designs range from simple texts to digital art about a specific topic.
 For instance, your target customers can be people in professional occupations.

-Teespring is an example of an e-commerce platform where users can upload and sell their designs.
+Several websites like Redbubble enable users to upload and sell their designs.
 Some products to put your designs on are clothes like t-shirts and accessories like phone cases.

 Creating numerous designs and using them on a variety of items is essential for boosting your sales.
 It’s also possible to buy ready-made ones or hire someone to do the job for you.

 Check out Placeit.net if you need ready-to-use templates to create designs and product mockups that attract buyers.

 17. Sell your used books